Five reasons why Rabat should be on your travel wish list

 Festivals, museums, galleries and more

-National Museum of Photography, Rabat Morocco
+National Museum of photography, what to see in Rabat

 Green spaces galore